 - if you have allergies to medicines, foods, or other substances

-- if you have a history of certain blood problems (eg, low white blood cell or platelet levels), or a history of liver problems
+- if you have brain or nerve problems, blood problems (eg, low white blood cell or platelet levels), or a history of liver problems

 Some MEDICINES MAY INTERACT with metronidazole gel.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Warfarin or disulfiram because the risk of its side effects may be increased by metronidazole gel
+- Anticoagulants (eg, warfarin) or lithium because the risk of their side effects may be increased by metronidazole gel

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if metronidazole gel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.